Nish-Bhana/Nish-Bhana/README.md

 # Background Details

 ## 👋 Hi, I’m Nish
-- 👀 I’m interested in all aspects of Data Science, ranging from Machine Learning & Model building to Reporting & Project Managing
+- 👀 I’m interested in all aspects of Data Science, ranging from Machine Learning & Model building to Visualisation & Product Management.
-- :technologist: Languages I use include: Python, SQL, DAX
+- :technologist: Languages I use include: Python, SQL, Powershell, DAX
 - 💞️ I’m looking to add interesting projects that I do in my free time here
 - 🥅 Goals: Contribute more to Open Source projects & to learn something new everyday
 - 📫 How to reach me: nbdoescode@gmail.com